Learn more about some of our greatest successes!

-Weatherization – Our work for the U.S. Department of Energy has included providing weatherization technical assistance, on-site training, on-site monitoring, and/or quality assurance reviews in 49 of the 56 US states and territories and several Native American Tribal Nations.
+Weatherization – Our work for the U.S. Department of Energy (DOE) has included providing weatherization technical assistance, on-site training, on-site monitoring, and/or quality assurance reviews in 49 of the 56 U.S. states and territories along with several Native American Tribal Nations.

 LED Lighting Facts – We built this partnership program for DOE to help build confidence that LED lighting would perform as advertised, including creating the LED Lighting Facts label, recruiting manufacturers and retailers, implementing a quality assurance program, and developing the program’s sophisticated website and database.

-Attachments Energy Rating Council – D+R helped establish and now serves as program manager for the Attachments Energy Rating Council (AERC), the first rating, certification, and labeling program for window attachments (shutters, blinds, shades, and awnings).
+Attachments Energy Rating Council – D+R helped establish and now serves as program manager for the Attachments Energy Rating Council (AERC).
+AERC is the first rating, certification, and labeling program for window attachments (shutters, blinds, shades, and awnings).

 DesignLights Consortium – Since 2011, D+R has provided support to the DesignLights Consortium (DLC), including processing applications for products to be included on the DLC Qualified Product List, researching and developing draft specifications and policies, providing direct support to more than 1,000 manufacturers around the world, developing and maintaining the DLC database and website, and helping plan and run the annual DLC Stakeholder Meeting.